anastasia-tea/caffeine-with-cats/README.md

 --

-Cat pictures from (in order of appearance on page):
+Cat pictures from (in order of appearance on pages):

 -Home Page
     -https://www.pexels.com/photo/adorable-cat-resting-in-armchair-near-table-with-coffee-4556369/